-Fifteen miles north of Sealy, bustling Bellville, population 3,947 according to the sign at the edge of town.
+Fifteen miles north of I-10, we found bustling Bellville, population 3,947 according to the sign at the edge of town.
 History, art, food, fun.

 Holland St. Gallery represents 160 artists.
 Owned by watercolor painter Kathleen Bernard, seen here with one of her color-themed cow paintings (don't you love the look on that Brahma's face?).
 Kathleen's gallery could hold its own in Dallas or Houston.

-Restaurants, unique shops, businesses, a local history museum in the old jail.
+Don't miss the Bellville Cafe with made-from-scratch pie, unique shops, businesses, and an interesting local history museum in the old jail.

-And a couple of miles from the center of Bellville, the Buffalo Creek Winery, currently a winebar, but planning to make their own wine someday.
+I loved the Buffalo Creek Winery, located a couple of miles from the center of Bellville.
+It's currently a winebar, but the owners plan to make their own wine someday.
 Open Thursdays through Saturdays.
 Sometimes there's live music and dinner.
 Always buffalo out front.

 The only hard thing in writing about Texas is figuring out what to leave out.